 - In 1991, even though many institutions had repeatedly tried to bring Dr. Razeghi to the United States to join them, Northwestern University (NU) finally succeeded in convincing her to do so and qualified this as one of the most important hires at NU of the past 20 years.
-There, she founded the Center for Quantum Devices and concentrated her research activities on Quantum Mechanics and a wide range of Quantum Devices, including lasers, photodetectors and focal plane arrays covering a very wide spectral band from the deep ultraviolet (down to a wavelength of ~0.2 μm) to the very long wavelength infrared (~32 μm).
+There, she founded the Center for Quantum Devices and concentrated her research activities on Quantum Mechanics and a wide range of Quantum Devices, including lasers, photodetectors and focal plane arrays covering a very wide spectral band from the deep ultraviolet (down to a wavelength of ~0.2 μm) all the way out to the teraherrtz (THz, >300 μm).

 - She has first successfully pioneered in the area of high power aluminum free diode lasers emitting at a wavelength near 1 μm based on GaInAsP, which revolutionized the high power diode laser industry and their applications in the early 1990's, including diode pumped solid-state lasers and erbium doped optical fiber amplifiers for telecommunications.
 She is also the current world leader on Quantum Cascade Lasers (QCLs) based on InP.
+She holds many records for tuning range, output power, and wall plug efficiency.
 Thanks to this work, such lasers are starting to supplant several other semiconductor, solid state and gas laser technologies operating in the same waveband, thereby reshaping a portion of the infrared laser industry with expected use for high accuracy chemical and biological agent sensing, free space optical communications and pollution monitoring.
 Her other significant contributions in the field of semiconductor diode lasers include her research work on InAsSb based multi quantum well and strained layer superlattice interband lasers with very low threshold operating in the midwave infrared spectral band.

 - Dr. Razeghi's expertise extends to photodetectors and focal plane arrays operating in the mid, long and very long wavelength infrared spectral bands (3~32 μm).
 In particular, she has pioneered and is a world leader in the area of InAs/GaSb type II quantum heterostructures, photodetectors and focal plane arrays.
 Thanks to her work on this topic, this technology is beginning to reshape the infrared sensing industry and possibly leading to a technological revolution, with a direct impact on applications such as medical and manufacturing thermal imaging, firefighting, pollution monitoring, surveillance, law enforcement and many others.
 She also realized some of the first and only Quantum Dot Infrared Photodetectors (QDIPs) and focal plane arrays on GaAs and InP.
 In parallel, she has pioneered in the research on a wide range of Quantum Well Infrared Photodetectors (QWIPs) on InP for mid, long and very long wavelength spectral bands (4-19 μm) and demonstrated the first multi spectral QWIP on InP.